 - Operating systems, virtualization and secure platforms

-- Networking and mobile technology
+- Networking technology

 - Cyber defense systems